ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_resize2.jpg)](gradient_resize2.jpg)

-Of course you are not limited to just a single dimension, with this technique.
+Of course, you are not limited to just a single dimension, with this technique.
 Here I use a four pixel 'portable greymap' (or PGM image format) to generate a 2-dimensional gradient.

 ~~~